nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Viewing a fosterer's detail : `view`

-Views a fosterer's details by shifting the foster family list view page to a fosterer's profile view page.
+Views a fosterer's full details in the profile page.

 Format: `view INDEX`